Man's body found in Serbia as Balkans struggles with floods

 The floods this week in Serbia, Bosnia, Montenegro, Albania and Kosovo have been triggered by heavy rainfall and unseasonably warm weather.
 Temperatures dropped in many areas on Friday as rain turned into snow.

-The torrential rains were untypical for winter months.
+The torrential rains were unusual for winter months.
 They have caused many small rivers and streams in the region to overflow, flooding the surrounding areas and forcing scores of people from their homes.

 Authorities in seven municipalities and towns in southwestern and southern Serbia have declared an emergency situation as they struggle to contain the surging waters.
 In the town of Raska, authorities closed down children's day care centers and schools.